AERO/Common Core Plus

 Academic Leadership Institute

 The audience for this institute is academic leaders (heads of school, principals, curriculum coordinators, or department heads) in schools that are planning to, or are in the process of, adopting a standards-based curriculum.
 Participants will collaborate with academic leadership peers in examining processes and structures that support schools as they become more standards-based.
 The week will focus on the change process and will emphasize strategies to best meet the needs of school staffs.
 Participants will examine standards-based curriculum, instruction, assessment, and school-wide mapping and planning.

 The work will be based on the standards developed by Project AERO.
 These can be viewed at www.projectaero.org.

 Workshop participants will:

 - Examine the relationship between standards and curriculum

-- Review the principles of "backward design", moving from evidence of learning to instruction
+- Review the principles of "backward design", moving from "starting with the end in mind" to evidence of student learning and designing aligned learning experiences

 - Use student data to guide instructional decisions